The Parliament Magazine: Regional Review

-The Regional Review is a sister publication to The Parliament Magazine that focuses on news and analysis of regional policy legislation and developments at EU, national and regional levels.
+The Regional Review was a sister publication to The Parliament Magazine that focuses on news and analysis of regional policy legislation and developments at EU, national and regional levels.
 It has been described as "unique on the EU publishing scene".

 Research Review

-Published every quarter, the Research Review focuses on research news and analysis across the EU.
+Published every quarter, the Research Review focused on research news and analysis across the EU.

 Awards and events

 The MEP Awards

 The Parliament Magazine organises the annual MEP Awards, a ceremony to highlight the work of MEPs across various policy areas.
 Former Commission Vice-President Margot Wallström has hailed the event as highlighting the European Parliament's work.
 Winners at past awards included prominent MEPs such as Paul Rübig, Jo Leinen, Malcolm Harbour and Eva-Britt Svensson, as well as a nomination for Liz Lynne for her work to advance the rights of blind people.

 The EPA Awards

-Analogous to the MEP Awards, the European Public Affairs (EPA) Awards aim to highlight the work of outstanding Public Affairs professionals across Europe.
+Analogous to the MEP Awards, the European Public Affairs (EPA) Awards aimed to highlight the work of outstanding Public Affairs professionals across Europe.
 Judges at the 2010 awards included a number of senior professionals from influential organisations.